Fire Art Guidelines

 Materials That Create Airborne Embers:

 Over the years we have found a short list of materials that, when burned, create excessive embers and floating burning materials.
-These loose sources of unintended ignition can cause issues for Mutant Vehicles at the burn perimeter, nearby art projects, and participants at the burn.
+These loose sources of unintended ignition can cause issues for mutant vehicles at the burn perimeter, nearby art projects, and participants at the burn.
 Discuss all materials with the FAST OF Manager pre-event.

 Materials NOT to be burned due to embers include: